3mdeb/news-and-ideas/blog/content/post/2020-08-05-PCIe-features.md

 - **Power Management**

 OS can manage the power environment of a Function directly by accessing registers corresponding to this capability.
 OS can set Device state to one of 4 states.
-2 of them (D0, D3) are mandatory and other 2 (D2, D3) can be optionally implemented.
+Two of them (D0, D3) are mandatory and other 2 (D2, D3) can be optionally implemented.
 D0 state is a state where the Function is fully operational and uses full power, every next state (D1,D2,D3) uses lower power, but also takes more time to recover